vaibhav9682/MEDMATE/README.md

 cd react-habit-tracker
 npm install
 ```

 Start the development server:

 ```
 bash

 npm start
 ```

-Open your web browser and visit http://localhost:3000 to access the React Habit Tracker App.
+Open your web browser and visit http://localhost:3000 to access the MEDMATE App.

 ## Build

 ```
 bash

 npm run build
 ```

 ## Feature

 - Add New Tasks: Easily add new habits or tasks to track your daily, weekly, or monthly routines.